+English Proficiency

-English Proficiency - The University requires all international applicants from a country whose native language is not English to provide the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IETLS), or the Pearson Test of English (PTE) scores.
-Please note that your application will not be processed until the university receives official scores, which are valid two years from the start date of the degree program.
-There are some exceptions for students who have been living in the United States and would like to have the English Proficiency waived.
-Consult the Graduate Catalog under "English Language Requirement" and the Office of Graduate College website for details.
-Please address all English Proficiency questions to the Office of Graduate College.
+The University requires all international applicants from a country whose native language is not English to provide the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IETLS), or the Pearson scores.
+This program requires a score of at least 575 (paper-based) or 90 (internet-based) TOEFL, 7 for IETLS, or Pearson 65 as minimum expectations for admission.
+Note that your application will not be processed until the university receives official scores, which are valid two years from the start date of the degree program.
+If a student has completed coursework in the US, they can contact Graduate Admission to see if they qualify for a waiver.
+Please address all TOEFL questions to Graduate Admissions.
+The ASU institution code is 4007.
+If department code is required use 0000.

+Personal Statement

-Personal Statement - Applicant must submit a personal statement that indicates professional goals and reasons for desiring to enroll in the MS program.
+Applicants must submit a personal statement that indicates professional goals and reasons for desiring to enroll in the MS program.